girtsf/flyweb/README.md

 FlyWeb is mostly intended as a quick way of adding simple web interfaces to internal tools without having to do a bunch of scaffolding or frontend builds.
 It probably won't be suitable for handling complex pages or many users.

+Currently it assumes that you want to share the state between all the webpage users.
+Implementing per-user state would not be too difficult.

+Security: currently there is none, and it's probably pretty easy to crash the backend if you try.

 ## Status